-The ticket price for all tickets purchased from the on-sale date through to the relevant show date will be $69.50 plus booking fees.
+The ticket price for all tickets purchased from Midday on Monday 11 July through to the relevant show date will be $67.50 plus booking fees.

 Door sales will be available for each show (if not sold out prior), the ticket price will be $80 flat.